 If you've been diagnosed with breast cancer or have tested positive for an abnormal breast cancer gene (BRCA1 or BRCA2) and so are at high risk, you shouldn't use HRT.
 The hormones in HRT can cause hormone-receptor-positive breast cancers to develop and grow.
 While only a few small studies have looked at HRT use in women with a personal history of breast cancer, the fact that HRT use increases breast cancer risk among women in general makes almost all doctors advise women with a personal history of breast cancer to avoid HRT.
 The prescribing sheet included with HRT clearly states that it is "contraindicated in women with a diagnosis of breast cancer."
 Not being able to use HRT can present a challenge for many women.
 If you're having severe hot flashes or other menopausal side effects and have a personal history of breast cancer, talk to your doctor about non-hormonal options, such as dietary changes, exercise, weight management, acupuncture, or meditation.

-For more information on hot flashes and how to manage them, visit the Breastcancer.org All About Hot Flashes page.
+For more information on hot flashes and how to manage them, visit the Breastcancer.org Menopause Symptoms: Hot Flashes page.

 Whether or not you take HRT, there are also lifestyle choices you can make to keep your breast cancer risk as low as it can be:

 - never smoking (or quitting if you do smoke)